dtelnet: A Free Telnet Client for Windows 16/32

 /H host Specify the host to connect to.
 This can be a host name, or an IP address.

 /I file-name Specify the location of the .INI file to use with the program.
-The default is to get the file from the directory the executable is in.
+The default is to get the file from the %HOME%/Dtelnet directory, or the directory in which the executable is.

 /P port Specify the port to connect to on the remote host.
 The default is telnet.
 The program also supports the rlogin protocol.